vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 If the following error occurs when running POD, modify the Serve.conf file in the tokens directory
 ![img](diagrams/trouble-2.png)
-Change the servers.conf file to the following format
+Change the servers.conf file to the following format.The ACTUAL IP address prevails
 ![img](diagrams/trouble-2-1.png)

 Then re-run the following command to create secret